vicky1408/ProjectEuler100Challenge/nodejs/README.md

 Ex:
 `node index.js 5 10`
 Smallest Positive number that is evenly divisble by all numbers from 1 to 10 is 2520

+**Challenge #6**
+Run the below in commandline
+`node index.js [Challenge No] [input number]`

+Ex:
+`node index.js 6 10`
+The difference between the sum of the squares of the first 10 natural numbers and the square of the sum is 2640.